VPS vs Dedicated Hosting – If your business projects begin to take off, you may exceed the capacity of your hosting plan.

 Flexible configuration is one of the areas that makes dedicated servers make themselves distinct.
 Since you’re the sole user on the server, you control everything entirely.
 You thus can do whatever you’d like to do using it, down to altering various components of its software or hardware.

 If you have complete control over your server, it will be possible to create an ideal configuration for any website you’re operating.
 A majority of users will not have to or wish to experiment with these settings.
 However, an individual server is probably the only option for those who require the most specific configuration for a particular application or any other unique case.

 Performance is primarily dependent on the specifications of the server’s hardware.
 If two servers have identical specifications, dedicated servers are guaranteed to offer better performance over VPS servers because they don’t divide the resources among users or when paired with using a VPS server.

 In simple terms, there is a small tax on performance having a server running in an image-based system.
 But, as technology develops and improves, this tax shrinks and decreases.

 VPS is designed to serve bloggers and small businesses. who require more resources but do not have the funds to purchase an expensive server.
 This is why they have to use the same server as the other owners.

 Most bloggers purchase the VPS hosting service because it’s affordable, and they’ve got the funds to maintain their blog.
 For enterprises, regardless of size, they typically opt for dedicated hosting.
-Dedicated hosting gives them complete security, complete dedicated resources, as well as complete access to root servers.
+Dedicated hosting gives them complete security, complete dedicated resources, dedicated IP, and complete access to root servers.

 I hope you’re clear about the differences between dedicated hosting and VPS.